snsaiphoo/binf6110_assignment2/README.md

 Per-base sequence quality passed for all samples, and no adapter contamination was detected.
 GC content was consistent across stages (42–43%) and between biological replicates.
 Although per-base sequence content and duplication levels were flagged in several samples, these patterns are commonly observed in RNA-seq data due to transcript abundance bias.
 Overall, sequencing quality was sufficient to proceed with alignment and differential expression analysis.

 ### Salmon Outputs
+Transcript-level quantification was performed using Salmon against the Saccharomyces cerevisiae _S288C_ reference transcriptome.
+Mapping rates were consistently high across samples, averaging 85.47% for Stage 1, 81.17% for Stage 2, and 83.11% for Stage 3.
+Individual replicate mapping rates ranged from 74.2% to 92.3%.
+These high alignment rates indicate efficient assignment of reads to annotated transcripts and support the suitability of the S288C reference genome for this dataset.
+Overall, the strong mapping performance provides confidence in downstream transcript quantification and differential expression analysis.

 ### Differential Expression Analysis
 #### Wald Test Visualizations